On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological

+On the other hand, according to Special Relativity (SR), the momentum cannot be infinite since the maximum speed $c$ is also unattainable for a massive particle, except the photon ($v=c$) as it is a massless particle.

+This reasoning allows us to think that the electromagnetic radiation (photon:$``c-c"=c$) as well as the massive particles ($``v-v">V$ for $v<c$) are in equal-footing in the sense that it is not possible to find a reference frame at rest ($v_{relative}=0$) for both through any speed transformation in a space-time with a maximum and a minimum limit of speed.

-The classical notion we have of inertial (galilean) reference frames, where the system at rest exists, is eliminated in SSR, where $v>V$ (Fig.2).
-However, if we consider classical systems composed of macroscopic bodies, the minimum speed $V$ is naturally neglected ($V=0$) and, thus, we can reach a vanishing velocity ($v=0$), i.e., in the classical approximation ($V\rightarrow 0$), the ultra-referential $S_V$ (background frame) is eliminated and simply replaced by the galilean reference frame $S$ connected to a system at rest.
+The classical notion we have about the inertial (galilean) reference frames, where the system at rest exists, is eliminated in SSR, where $v>V(S_V)$ (Fig.2).
+However, if we consider classical systems composed of macroscopic bodies, the minimum speed $V$ is neglected ($V=0$) and so we can reach a vanishing velocity ($v=0$), i.e., in the classical approximation ($V\rightarrow 0$), the ultra-referential (background frame) $S_V$ is eliminated and simply replaced by the galilean reference frame $S$ connected to a classical system at rest.